telerik/blazor-docs/components/grid/overview.md

 The grid can filter data automatically.
 You can read more about thsi feature in the [Filtering]({%slug components/grid/filtering%}) article.

-## Styling

-You can define your own content for column cells or even the entire row through [Templates]({%slug components/grid/features/templates%}).

-You can also set the [`Height` of the grid]({%slug common-features/dimensions%}), and you can use the `Class` to provide more complex CSS rules (like ones that will be inherited in a template).

 ## Toolbar

 You can define user actions in a [dedicated toolbar]({%slug components/grid/features/toolbar%}).
 For the moment, they are mostly custom actions, but in future versions you will be able to add features like exporting there.